camronjacobson/clean_pipeline/README.md

 ### 1.1 The Spectrum Scarcity Problem

 Radio spectrum is a finite natural resource.
-In the FM band for example (88-108 MHz), we have only 100 available channels with 200 kHz spacing.
+In the FM band for example (88-108 MHz), there are only 100 available channels with 200 kHz spacing.
 When multiple transmitters operate on the same or adjacent frequencies within geographic proximity, they create mutual interference that degrades signal quality for listeners.
 This fundamental physics constraint creates a complex optimization problem that grows exponentially with the number of stations.

 ### 1.2 Mathematical Formulation